1587/speaking-exam/21-进入大学前实习-gap-year的好处有哪些.md

 ```
 Let me think.
 My last tour was in Nanjing, China last year.
 It is a very beautiful city.

-I choose group tour, because it is cheaper and I can talk about the tour with the group.
+I choose group tour, because it is cheaper and convenient, the guide of the tour will arrange many activities and lead us to enjoy the tour.
+I can talk about the tour with the member of group.  the travel agency help us booking the hotel , arrange the transport , theat would save my time and money.

 If I go on a tour, tour guide is the most important.

+the guide will arrange many activities, lead us to enjoy the tour;
-I can get professional knowledge about the tour, and study many skills from the tour guide.
+I can get professional knowledge about the city and study some new skills from the tour guide.
-Tour guide can save our time, we will have more time to enjoy the tour.
+I will have more time to enjoy the landscape and have more time to take photos , eating tasty foods and so on.
+so, the tour guide help us very well.
 ```
 ### 21.4	part4（8~10）(15+15+30) 题目是听的
 是一个 讲课，第一个问题 问起止时间，